Why change takes time... and how to speed it up

 In the Future of the Workforce webinar I ran with Morgan McKinley (get the free recording here), I talked about seeding change very early by building a foundation of change well ahead of time.
 Imagine if I had never woken up cold.
 Imagine if I’d had the heater on through the night, so when I jumped out of bed I was nice and warm, keen to get started because I already felt flow.

 We need to arm our people with this foundation, what I call “the undercurrent of change acceptance” - it doesn’t matter what the waves are, they are held up on an undercurrent of change comfort that is always there.
 You’re not starting from zero every time, redoing the hard work with every change.
 Change is a reality now – it’s ever-present and speeding up, and we need to keep our people warm so they can integrate change faster.

 2. Emotional intensity

-The integration period is why we run our Reimagine You Program for restructuring teams at the start of the change when the operating model is being announced, not at the end when the new structure is finally in place.
+The integration period is why I recommend implementing a career coaching program for restructuring teams at the start of the change when the operating model is being announced, not at the end when the new structure is finally in place.
 Integrate through the change, not after it, and enjoy the flow of transformation that lasts.

 I'm Lata Hamilton - the Founder & CEO of Passion Pioneers, a Change Management consultancy specialising in digital transformation, operating model changes, and new ways of working and leadership.

 Grab my free Creative Launch Ideas Guide with 53 ways to bring your next Change and Transformation to life - download it here.